hibaoqba/ExpensesTracker/README.md

 The **Expense Tracker** project consists of two parts:

 - **Frontend**: Built using **Angular**.
-This part handles the user interface where users can input their expenses, view budget summaries, track monthly expenses, and see progress on their budgets.
+This part handles the user interface where users can sign in, input their expenses, view budget summaries, track monthly expenses, and see progress on their budgets.

 - **Backend**: Built using **.NET 8**.
-The backend handles API requests, manages the expense and budget data, and performs database operations using **SQLite**.
+The backend handles API requests, allows user authentication using jwt, manages the expense and budget data, and performs database operations using **SQLite**.
+- **Authentication**: The application uses JSON Web Token (JWT) for secure user authentication, when the client logs in, the backend generates a **jwt** which is sent to the client and stored in the local storage.
+The client includes the token in the **authorization** header for API requests.
 The frontend and backend are separate but work together to provide a seamless user experience for tracking expenses.

 ## Technologies Used